 Data collection: Data about the clinical and demographic characteristics of all the study participants were collected in a predetermined sheet at the time of enrollment.
-Demographics and clinical data included gender, age, height, weight, blood pressure, age at onset, intake of concomitant medications, urinalysis, proteinuria (by urine dipstick), serum urea, serum creatinine, serum steroid-response albumin, history, immunosuppressant/drug intake were recorded for all the study participants.
-The updated Schwartz equation was used to calculate the estimated glomerular filtration rate (eGFR) based on the height and serum creatinine. participant's Additionally, all patients were screened for autoantibodies (anti-double stranded DNA antibodies and anti-nucleic acid antibodies), serum complement C3 levels (to exclude NS secondary to autoimmune diseases such as systemic lupus erythematosus), serum fasting blood glucose (to exclude diabetes mellitus), and viral antibodies to HIV, HBV, and HCV (to exclude NS secondary to viral infections).
-Measurement of uNGAL levels was conducted using a commercially available ELISA kit (Bioassay Technology Laboratories, Zhejiang, China).
+Demographics and clinical data included gender, age, height, weight, blood pressure, age at onset, intake of concomitant medications, urinalysis, proteinuria (by urine dipstick), serum urea, serum creatinine, serum albumin, steroid-response history, and immunosuppressant/drug intake were recorded forall the study participants.
+The updated Schwartz equation was used to calculate the estimated glomerular filtration rate (eGFR) based on the participant's height and serum creatinine.Additionally, all patients were screened autoantibodies (anti-double stranded DNA for antibodies and anti-nucleic acid antibodies), serum complement C3 levels (to exclude NS secondary to autoimmune diseases such as systemic lupus erythematosus), serum fasting blood glucose (to exclude diabetes mellitus), and viral antibodies to HIV, HBV, and HCV (to exclude NS secondary to viral infections).
+Measurement of uNGAL levels was conducted using acommercially available ELISA kit (Bioassay Technology Laboratories, Zhejiang, China).
 Urine collection was performed as part of a routine clinic visit.
-After collection, the urine sample was centrifugated at 3000 RPM for 20 minutes, aliquoted, and stored at -80 °C. Repeated freeze-thaw cycles of more than two times were not allowed.
+After collection, the urine sample was subjected to centrifugation at 3000 RPM for 20 minutes, aliquoted, and stored at -80 °C. Repeated freeze-thaw cycles of more than two times were not allowed.

+Statistical analysis:

-Statistical analysis: The statistical analysis was conducted using the Statistical Package for Social Sciences (SPSS) statistics software (version 22).
-Frequencies and percentages presented categorical data for the study subjects' demographic and clinical characteristics; the Chi-square test was used to test for the association between categorical variables.
+The statistical analysis was conducted using the Statistical Package for Social Sciences (SPSS) statistics software (version 22).
+Categorical data for the demographic and clinical characteristics of the study subjects were presented by frequencies and percentages and the Chi-square test was used to test for the association between categorical variables.